isomerpages/moe-northlandpri/_cca/Performing Arts/Chinese Cultural Dance.md

 **_Dance enables you to find yourself and lose yourself.
 When you dance, your purpose is not to get to a certain place on the floor, it’s to enjoy each step along the way._**

 ---

+#### Activities

+Teaching of basic dance steps/techniques.
+Coaching of dance steps and dance formation in preparation for Chinese New Year Concert performance and SYF Arts Presentation

+#### Achievement
+Singapore Youth Festival 2018         Certificate of Accomplishment